Here’s how ABC’s slip exposes how Deep State sabotaged President elect Trump’s policy of rapprochement with Russia

 His team at that point also ceased to be a group of private persons forming the team of a Presidential candidate but became instead the Trump administration – ie. the government of the United States – in waiting.

-To suppose that members of the President elect’s transition team are therefore somehow prohibited from having contacts or engaging in discussions with the envoys of foreign powers during the transition period is therefore ridiculous, and is wholly contrary to the historical practive of previous transition teams during previous transition periods since the US became a world power following the end of the Second World War.
+To suppose that members of the President elect’s transition team are therefore somehow prohibited from having contacts or engaging in discussions with the envoys of foreign powers during the transition period is therefore ridiculous, and is wholly contrary to the historical practice of previous transition teams during previous transition periods ever since the US became a world power at the end of the Second World War.

 What of the argument that Trump, Kushner and Flynn were somehow undermining existing US policy through their contacts with Kislyak?